zig-robotics/zigros/README.md

  - A easy to use cli wrapper for launching variations of nodes
    - Could fit the use case where multi process is still required (bring up many instances of the same executable with different configs)
    - Could be a sort of replacement for the python launch system
- - Minimum RMW, an RMW that does the minimum amount of work to fuffil the intra process communication requirements, nothing more.
+ - Minimum RMW, an RMW that does the minimum amount of work to fulfill the intra process communication requirements, nothing more.
    - No idea if this is even possible or what it would take
  - multi typesupport (would requre code or generator changes to avoid dlopen in the static case)
  - multi rmw implementations (would require code or generator changes to avoid dlopen in the static case)